A text, a call, then gunfire: New details raise questions about efforts to prevent Georgia school shooting

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Scott Glover, Keith Allen, Sara Smart, David Williams, Amir Vera, Sharif Paget, Caroll Alvarado, Isabel Rosales, Jaide Timm-Garcia, Raja Razek and Lauren Mascarenhas contributed to this report.
+CNN’s Isabel Rosales, Rafael Romo, Shawn Nottingham, Jamiel Lynch, Jade Gordon, Scott Glover, Keith Allen, Sara Smart, David Williams, Amir Vera, Sharif Paget, Caroll Alvarado, Jaide Timm-Garcia, Raja Razek, Steve Almasy and Lauren Mascarenhas contributed to this report.